East Med gas could help ease Europe's energy crunch with right funding -officials

 Molla was speaking at the East Mediterranean Gas Forum (EMGF), a country-based alliance promoting the region's energy potential.

-On Friday Cyprus and Greece will inaugurate the construction phase of the EuroAsia Interconnector, an EU-funded subsea cable that will traverse the Mediterranean carrying up to 2,000 megawatts of electricity to eventually link grids from Israel and Cyprus to Greece.
+Cyprus and Greece on Friday inaugurated the construction phase of the EuroAsia Interconnector, an EU-funded subsea cable that will cross the Mediterranean carrying up to 2,000 megawatts of electricity to eventually link grids from Israel and Cyprus to Greece.

+"The EuroAsia Interconnector is yet another key infrastructure project strengthening the EU’s energy security by linking Cyprus to the EU’s electricity grid and contributing to our ambitious decarbonisation objectives," said EU Energy Commissioner Kadri Simson.

 Cypriot President Nicos Anastasiades said preparations were also underway to launch a 'EuroAfrica' Interconnector which would connect Egypt to the grid.